Golf Mobility: Best Mobility Exercises for Golfers

 Floor-Based Mobility

-Supine Figure 4 Rocking
+Figure 4 (Rock Side-to-Side)

 Releases tight hips and glutes that can limit your swing rotation.